rosmur/obsidian-summairize/README.md

 # Summairize - AI-Powered Note Summarization for Obsidian

-Obsidian plugin that generates AI-powered summaries of your notes
+Obsidian plugin that generates local AI-powered summaries of your notes

 ## Demo